keras-team/keras-io/guides/md/preprocessing_layers.md

 in the example
 [text classification from scratch](https://keras.io/examples/nlp/text_classification_from_scratch/).

-Note that when training such a model, for best performance, you should use the `TextVectorization` layer as part of the input pipeline (which is what we do in the text classification example above).
+Note that when training such a model, for best performance, you should always use the `TextVectorization` layer as part of the input pipeline.

 ### Encoding text as a dense matrix of ngrams with multi-hot encoding